phcurado/parameter/README.md

 The options available for the field definition are:
 - `key`: This is the key on the external source that will be converted to the param definition.
-As an example, if you receive data from an external source that uses a snake case for mapping `first_name`, this flag should be `key: "firstName"`.
+As an example, if you receive data from an external source that uses a camel case for mapping `first_name`, this flag should be `key: "firstName"`.
 If this parameter is not set it will default to the field name.
 - `default`: default value of the field.
 - `required`: defines if the field needs to be present when parsing the input.